The French transport minister has warned that more victims could yet be found.

 Witnesses said the crash site resembled a war zone, with one survivor describing having to walk over a decapitated body to escape an overturned carriage.

 Four carriages of the train jumped the tracks, of which three overturned.
+One carriage smashed across a platform and came to rest on a parallel track; another lay half-way across the platform.

 Passenger Marc Cheutin, 57, told AFP he had to "step over a decapitated person" after the accident, to exit the carriage he had been travelling in.